How to Enter

 1. Conditions of Entry

-Entries must be submitted both in paper (four complete copies) and electronic form (in two files, one each for the entry and the cover sheet):
+Entries must be submitted both in paper (three complete copies of the entry and one separate cover sheet) and electronic form (in two files, one each for the entry and the cover sheet):

-• Paper copies should be either a printout, typescript or photocopy from a printed source such as a book, journal, magazine or newspaper, remounted if necessary so as to be free of advertising or other complications.
+• Paper copies should be either a printout, typescript or photocopy from a printed source such as a book, journal, magazine or newspaper, remounted if necessary so as to be free of advertising, identifying information or other complications.

-• Electronic copies should be formatted to be readable in the latest version of Microsoft Word or other format readable in this programme.
+• Electronic files should be formatted to be readable in the latest version of Microsoft Word or other format readable in this programme.
+PDF files are acceptable.

 Presentation and structure

-– Please do not bind copies; please do hold them together with an adequate paperclip or staple.
+– Please do not bind copies; but please DO hold them together with an adequate paperclip or staple.

 c.
 Nature Of Material